stevemidway/DAR-2021/Assignment_6.md

 Please also note that the last day I will be available for help on this assignment is April 19, 2021.

-**A hard-copy of this assignment is due by 5pm on April 23, 2021.**
+**A digital copy (Word or PDF) of this assignment is due by 5pm on April 23, 2021 and can be emailed.**